domschl/python-fhem/README.md

 fh.send_cmd("set lamp on")
 # Get temperatur of LivingThermometer
 temp = fh.get_device_reading("LivingThermometer", "temperature")
+# return a dictionary with reading-value and time of last change:
+# {'Value': 25.6, 'Time': datetime.datetime(2019, 7, 27, 8, 19, 24)}
+print("The living-room temperature is {}, measured at {}".format(temp["Value"], temp["Time"]))
+# Output: The living-room temperature is 25.6, measured at 2019-07-27 08:19:24

-# Get a dict of kitchen lights with light on
+# Get a dict of kitchen lights with light on:
 lights = fh.get_states(group="Kitchen", state="on", device_type="light", value_only=True)
 # Get all data of specific tvs
 tvs = fh.get(device_type=["LGTV", "STV"])